da7a90/ProjetGenieLogiciel/README.md

 # ProjetGenieLogiciel

- A maven project integration with jenkins and sonarqube done for a school project.
+ A maven project integration with jenkins and sonarqube done for a school workshop project.